-However, there may be concerns that the disclosure in public reports of the actual adjustment factors that have been used by OEFs could result in stigma effects or front-running which may jeopardize the effectiveness of anti-dilution LMTs.
+However, the type of information and the timing to disclose it should be carefully considered to balance the benefits of providing transparency and useful information to investors and any potential risk of unintended consequences.
+There are concerns that disclosure of detailed calibration of anti-dilution LMTs and the activation thresholds may allow some investors to game the mechanism to the detriment of other investors, which will circumvent the objective of anti-dilution LMTs.
+There may also be concerns that the disclosure in public reports of the actual adjustment factors that have been used by OEFs could result in stigma effects or front-running which may jeopardize the effectiveness of antidilution LMTs.
 For example, a manager may anticipate that the adjustment factors applied historically will become a selection criterion for investors, which may incentivise applying an arbitrarily low factor that does not appropriately reflect the full cost of liquidity.
 Disclosing a range of thresholds and factors that have been used, rather than specific figures, or delayed disclosure after application, could help to mitigate this risk.